ricardofalcao/ICMAHA-website/pages/about.md

   polynomials, discrete analysis, numerical analysis and differential equations.

+  ### **Announcement**

-  **Due to the current uncertainty caused by the Covid-19, we regret to inform that the conference ICMAHA- International Conference in Mathematical Analysis, History and Applications, planned for September 9 – 11, 2020, has been POSTPONED to a date of next year (not yet determined).
+  **Due to the current uncertainty caused by the Covid-19, we regret to inform that the conference  has been POSTPONED to a date of next year (not yet determined).
 We apologize for any inconvenience this may cause.
 Details will be posted as they become available.**

   We hope to meet you next year in Aveiro!